Is Sparkling Water Bad for Your Oral Health? What You Should Know About Its Effects on Your Teeth

 The last thing to know is that even if sparkling water does increase, slightly, the acid level in your mouth, your saliva is always hard at work washing that acid away.

 If you have normal saliva levels, your mouth automatically fights the slight acidity of flavoured water.
-This is also why dentists recommend having drinks other than water during meals because the saliva flow is increased.
+This is also why dentists recommend having drinks other than water during meals, because saliva flow increases.

 To be entirely safe, follow these easy steps to limit the effects of acid on your teeth:

-• Use a straw to keep beverages from too much contact with teeth.
+- Use a straw to keep beverages from coming into contact with your teeth.

-And if you drink a lot of carbonated or sugary beverages, book an appointment with your friendly Dentists on Vincent dentist.
-We’ll be happy to assess and treat your dental health, no matter what dental issues you might have!
+And if you drink a lot of carbonated or sugary beverages, book an appointment with your friendly Leederville dentist for a dental checkup.
+We’ll be happy to assess and support your oral health, no matter what dental concerns you may have!

 Dentists on Vincent offers a friendly environment in a lovely heritage building that doesn’t feel like you’re at the dentist!